Highland culture and traditions

 The Highland Culture Club!

-If your trip to Inverness and Loch Ness is inspired by all things Highland culture and traditions then you must read this blog written by Scottish travel writer Susanne Arbuckle, founder of Adventures Around Scotland.
-It is packed full of great ideas to fill your itinerary full to the brim of local discoveries and cultural adventures!
+If your trip to Inverness and Loch Ness is inspired by all things Highland culture and traditions then look no further, this page is packed full of great ideas to fill your itinerary full to the brim of local discoveries and cultural adventures!

 Kilts - The national dress